MustansirS/terraform-fs-root/README.md

 # Terraform FS Project 🚀

-This project provides a **Terraform REPL (Read-Eval-Print Loop)** that allows users to manage AWS infrastructure (a file system in this case) dynamically using Terraform.
+This project provides a **Terraform REPL (Read-Eval-Print Loop)** that allows users to manage AWS infrastructure (a file system in this case) dynamically using Terraform Workspaces.
 It enables:
 - **Uploading files** and managing their lifecycle via Terraform.
 - **Automatic JSON-to-Parquet conversion** before storage.
 - **State management with S3 backend**.